varshithaga/smarttasktracker/README.md

 ## 🔑 Authentication & Roles

-Admin: Can create/update projects and assign tasks
+Admin: Can create/update projects and create,update and assign tasks
 Contributor: Can view assigned tasks and update their status

 ---